fyliu/docker-mkdocs/docs/usage.md

     1. docker-compose run executes a command from a new docker image container.
 In this case, inside the mkdocs container, execute `mkdocs new .` (note the period for the current directory).

+=== "Copy an existing one"

+    1. Copy the `mkdocs.yml` and the `docs/` directory from an existing repo, such as this one.
+    1. Update the configurations in `mkdocs.yml` to your project's info.

 #### Work on docs locally

 1. Run the mkdocs server from the container

     ``` bash
-    docker-compose -f docker-compse.mkdocs.yml up
+    docker-compose -f docker-compose.mkdocs.yml up
     ```

-1. Open a browser to `http://localhost:8001/` to see the documentation locally
+1. Open a browser to `http://localhost:8005/` to see the documentation locally

 1. Modify the files in the docs directory.
 The site will auto-update when the files are saved.